16412-cogrob-2019/mcts/README.md

 # MCTS for Kolumbo Volcano Exploration

-The repo, except having the base MCTS algorithm and Kolumbo exploration problem model, has several extensions - a neural network extension to rollout policy, a decentralized version, a hierarchical model which includes the mothership in the problem, and a ROS integration interface.
+The repo, except having the base MCTS algorithm and Kolumbo exploration problem model, has several extensions - a neural network extension to rollout policy, a hierarchical model which includes the mothership in the problem, and a ROS integration interface.

 ## The Base MCTS
 We are coordinating multiple agents to explore valuable areas around the Kolumbo Volcano.
 The estimated values of locations